Pension Law Solicitors

 Our pensions lawyers have advised UK businesses, individuals and trustee boards on the full spectrum of pensions issues for well over a decade.
-The sectors that we have advised include the media, professional services, retail, pharmaceutical, tech and healthcare.
+The sectors that we have advised include the media, professional services, retail, pharmaceutical, education, tech and healthcare.
 We advise on public sector pension arrangements as well as the private sector.
 This includes advising employers and individuals on the Teachers Pension Scheme, LGPS (Local Government Pension Scheme) and NHS Pension Schemes.
 As a result of working within a range of sectors, our knowledge of pensions legislation is very wide.
 Therefore, we are confident that we can offer our clients a first class service.

 Pension issues we can help you with

 We have extensive experience in advising clients on the full range of pensions issues.
 Andrew Campbell, a highly experienced specialist pensions lawyer, leads our team.
 He has over 15 years’ experience at City firms.
 Andrew’s team offer a full range of specialist pension services, including:

 Pension schemes are often the single largest creditor of a business.
 As a consequence, companies are progressively being forced to think creatively of ways in which they can restructure their pension deficits.
 This can reduce the pressure on their cashflow and move their pension liabilities off-balance sheets.
 Our team have experience in advising clients in this area of pension law.
 In particular, we understand the structures and steps which can be used to achieve a successful reduction of your pension liabilities.